 As the regulatory body is responsible for setting and monitoring affordability standards and targets, this body should also set tariffs.
 However, regulatory bodies may face challenges from two directions.
-Because low service charges are frequently a vote-catcher, politicia may intrude on the decision-making process for tariffs pushing the prices down to secure a better outcome in local elections.
-On the other hand, service providers in push for higher tariffs to secure better profits.
-In both cases, the regulatory body must have a legal mandate independent tariff-setting.
+Because low service charges are frequently a vote-catcher, politicians may intrude on the decision-making process for tariffs, pushing the prices down to secure a better outcome in local elections.
+On the other hand, service providers may push for higher tariffs to secure better profits.
+In both cases, the regulatory body must have a legal mandate for independent tariff-setting.

 The tariff structure for formal service provision must guarantee that people living in poverty have access to adequate services, regardless of ability to pay.
-This ca achieved either through differential tariffs, or by a sub or grant system, which is carefully targeted at those w have a low income.
+This can be achieved either through differential tariffs, or by a subsidy or grant system, which is carefully targeted at those who have a low income.

-Connection charges can also be a barrier for house if they are set too high or fail to differentiate between low- and high-income households.
-Some regulatory b have therefore reduced or eliminated connection char incorporating the costs into the tariff structure.
+Connection charges can also be a barrier for households if they are set too high or fail to differentiate between low- and high-income households.
+Some regulatory bodies have therefore reduced or eliminated connection charges, incorporating the costs into the tariff structure.

-Pro-poor units within a utility can have a positive impact on ensuring that services are extended to info settlements, and that the services (including connecti charges) are affordable for the poor.
-However, resea also shows that subsidised services are often still more beneficial to the non-poor, and this must be monitore and addressed.
+Pro-poor units within a utility can have a positive impact on ensuring that services are extended to informal settlements, and that the services (including connection charges) are affordable for the poor.
+However, research also shows that subsidised services are often still more beneficial to the non-poor, and this must be monitored and addressed.

-In many countries and settlements, even piped was does not meet water quality standards.
-In these cases addition to paying for their water provision, individuals households must pay prohibitive amounts (in time and money) to ensure that it is safe to drink.
-This may inclubuying sachets or bottles of water (which are often no guaranteed to be safe to drink) or using other method purify water, such as water filters or boiling.
-While bills the basic convice may be affordable, water treatment or the low ticians riffs, ne in ers may oth the basic service may be affordable, water treatment or the purchase of drinking-quality water may push the total price paid over the affordability limit.
-States must set an affordability standard for water, sanitation and hygiene that is fair and human rights compliant date for must ss to s can be subsidy e who human rights compliant.
-To ensure that this is complied with, States must gather information on how much money households spend on access to water, sanitation and hygiene services in a range of situations and by different income or social groups. useholds een ry bodies charges, ve nformal ection search nore ored water luals or and in nclude not hods to bills for
+In many countries and settlements, even piped water does not meet water quality standards.
+In these cases, in addition to paying for their water provision, individuals or households must pay prohibitive amounts (in time and in money) to ensure that it is safe to drink.
+This may include buying sachets or bottles of water (which are often not guaranteed to be safe to drink) or using other methods to purify water, such as water filters or boiling.
+While bills for the basic service may be affordable, water treatment or the purchase of drinking-quality water may push the total price paid over the affordability limit.

+States must set an affordability standard for water, sanitation and hygiene that is fair and human rights compliant.

+To ensure that this is complied with, States must gather information on how much money households spend on access to water, sanitation and hygiene services in a range of situations and by different income or social groups.